Cheating in online games: Farming

 The term farming may refer to the practice of garnering achievements or virtual property for the purpose of real-money-trading.
 With rare exception, this has no direct effect on the gaming experience of other players; instead, it is a violation of most EULAs and could devalue the virtual property being farmed.

 Twinking

 Twinking is the act of transferring gear intended for higher level characters to lower level characters that would be incapable of obtaining the gear on their own.
-Twinked characters have a huge advantage over untwinked characters, as well as the rest of the game world.
+Twinked characters have a huge advantage over non-twinked characters, as well as the rest of the game world.
 This is usually used by players who wish to create a new character, either to help them level more rapidly or to gain an unfair advantage in PvP (i.e. player versus player, a type of multiplayer interactive conflict).
 Most MMORPGs tolerate it, provided that the twinked character is not used in PvP combat against non-twinked characters.
 Often limits on twinking are placed into the game, usually through strict level or stat requirements to equip the item.
 Circumventing these level requirements would then be further cheating.